Transforming government post–COVID-19 has been saved

 How flipping orthodoxies can reinvent government operating models

 Governments around the world are beginning to reopen not only their economies but their own offices and operations.
-Just like here in Aotearoa New Zealand, they will be reopening in an entirely different operating environment—and will have to adapt to the new reality.
+However, governments shouldn’t strive to go back to business as usual.

 Government operating models will need to change to adapt to the new post COVID-19 reality.